Membership Geeks

 So there you have it, our 11 top tips for hitting the ground running with your new membership community

-If you haven't already added a community element to your membership website then we strongly encourage you to do so.
+If you haven't already added a community element to your membership website, then we strongly encourage you to do so.

-Not only will it greatly add to the value proposition of your membership, but it will also be the reason why many of your members will stick around for longer.
+But it will also be the reason why many of your members will stick around for longer.

 And by implementing the tactics discussed in this article you'll be able to ensure that your community gets off the a great start and becomes an invaluable part of your membership site.